Fringe Events

 SATURDAY 12th SEPTEMBER, 2026

-MILITARY BOOK FAIR CORN EXCHANGE @ 10am
+MILITARY FAIR CORN EXCHANGE @ 10am

-In conjunction with Hardy's Book Store, Berriew Street Welshpool.
+Various Ex Service Charity Organisations in attendance plus military book stalls, merchandise etc. In conjunction with Hardy's Book Store, Berriew Street Welshpool.
 Free Admission.

 TUESDAY 15th SEPTEMBER, 2026